luxsv/first-coursework/README.md

 # Coursework

-Information - search engine , console version
+Information - search engine, console version
+Detailed in the file task.txt

-# New Features!
+### New Features!

   - Save to file base